What is the main goal of your current marketing efforts? You can only choose one answer. Are you trying to:

 Even though companies with a societal marketing philosophy have the “doing good” advantage, they will still need to have a solid marketing orientation that focuses on serving their actual customers’ needs.
 Toms Shoes still need to be the kind of shoes people want to wear.
 Brewable still needs to be a coffee shop that people want to hang out at and have meetings there.
 The societal marketing philosophy isn’t necessarily a marketing philosophy as described by academia but a business approach.
 It still leans on the philosophies or stages discussed above.

 I feel that academia was just a little off when they referred to each of these approaches as philosophies instead of stages.
 Almost every start-up business I have worked with has the production orientation philosophy at the beginning.
 They are in the ideation stage and want to increase the awareness of who they are and what they do.
 Businesses that have survived a few years are typically in the sales orientation stage focused on the bottom line and making a profit with the marketing goal of sales leads.
 A business with staying power and growth potential is a business that has matured into the marketing orientation stage is focused on building its brand.

 Unfortunately, too many business owners get stuck at the second stage and don’t mature into the stage of creating a trusted brand and it breaks my heart.
 The other day, I was driving and needed to send a text.
-Since I don’t text and drive I pulled into a shopping center that I was unfamiliar with.
+Since I don’t text and drive, I pulled into a shopping center that I was unfamiliar with.
 From the sign on the street it looked like there were fun and creative small businesses in there, but when I pulled in what I saw were real estate signs on the doors of great ideas that didn’t last.
 I wonder if they thought their clever ideas were enough to grow and sustain a business.

 If you are struggling to get from one stage to the next, please contact me.
 Don’t let another good idea get lost in the land of awareness and sales leads.